 It was my first trip abroad in 32 years.
 For two months I wandered solo from Paris to the French countryside and attempted time-travel.
 In my computer was a half-completed novel called Looking Glass Girl.

 It’s funny how a poem can capture a particular moment, so that when you read it years later that whole period of life comes back.
-Here’s one I wrote when my kids (now grown or nearly grown) were little.
-I’ve never shared it, since I didn’t consider it a “real” poem and probably intended to revise it.
-Here it is:

 I don’t know why I’m so bummed about it this time.
 Maybe I relished the challenge of approaching a controversial topic in a way that builds bridges rather than walls.
-And no, I won’t name the school, so don’t ask.
-I’m not mad at them.
-I understand the pressure they are under and they stood to lose a lot more than I would if some lawsuit-happy parent got their knickers in a knot.